-How I Cook Fresh Rainbow Trout Filets On Top of the Stove
+How I Pan Fry Fresh Rainbow Trout Filets On Top of the Stove

-Sunday night we were having company, so my wife and I picked up some fresh trout filets at the farmer's market in the morning after taking our dog Bailey for a hike.
+We were having company Sunday night, so my wife and I picked up some fresh trout filets at the farmer's market in the morning after taking our dog Bailey for a hike.

-I know one of the fishmongers at the market, and Andy always takes great care of me by letting me know what's fresh and a good buy.
-That day he recommended the rainbow trout and picked out some beautiful fillets for us.
+I know one of the fishmongers at the market, and Andy always takes excellent care of me by letting me know what's fresh and a good buy.
+That day, he recommended the rainbow trout and picked out some beautiful fillets for us.

 A Little Bit About Rainbow Trout